Shangshan2021/RESEPT/source/Function 1: Visualize tissue architecture.md

 *	The folder 'RGB_images' stores generated RGB images of tissue architectures from different embedding parameters.

 This demo takes 25-30 mins to generate all results on the machine with a 64-core CPU.
-The examples of generative visuals of tissue architectures are shown below:

 ![](./pic/Visualize/Visualize_1.png)![](./pic/Visualize/Visualize_2.png)![](./pic/Visualize/Visualize_3.png)
 ![](./pic/Visualize/Visualize_4.png)![](./pic/Visualize/Visualize_5.png)![](./pic/Visualize/Visualize_6.png)